 Non-Deductible IRA Withdrawal Rules

-Now for the important part: Taxes.
 The other big difference between an ordinary, deductible IRA and a non-deductible IRA is how withdrawals are taxed after age 59 ½.
-(Remember that IRA withdrawals prior to that may be subject to an early withdrawal penalty.)
+(IRA withdrawals prior to that may be subject to an early withdrawal penalty.)

 • Regular (deductible) IRA: Contributions are made pre-tax.
 Withdrawals after 59 ½ are taxed at the individual’s ordinary income rate.

-• Non-deductible IRA: Contributions are after tax (i.e. you’ve already paid tax on the money).
+• Non-deductible IRA: Contributions are after tax (meaning you’ve already paid tax on the money).
 Withdrawals are therefore not taxed, because the IRS can’t tax you twice.

-If you have one single non-deductible IRA, then the treatment is similar to a Roth IRA.
+If you have one single non-deductible IRA, then the process is similar to a Roth IRA.
 You deposit money you’ve paid taxes on, and your withdrawals are tax free.

 You contribute another $50,000 in the next 10 years, but only $25,000 is deductible; $25,000 is non-deductible.
 You diligently record the different types of contributions using Form 8606, so the IRS knows what’s what.